GRC will begin in October, 2019. Stay tuned for more information coming from Mrs. Altena.

 Once you decide to take the Challenge begin forming teams.

-- A team must consist of six students, plus one “messenger”, for a total of seven
+- A team must consist of five students, plus one messenger, for a total of six students on a team.

-- Each team will elect a “team captain” who will act as the spokesperson for the group
+- Each team will have a team captain who will act as the spokesperson for the group.

 How the Challenge Works

-Six team members will each sit in a chair closely grouped in a circle and be given paper and pencils.
-The seventh member of each team is called a messenger.
+Five team members will each sit in a chair closely grouped in a circle and be given paper and pencils.
+The sixth member of each team is called a messenger.
 The messenger will stand next to the team and not participate in answering questions.
 Messengers may rotate into the circle after each round.

 Teams will have 30 seconds to write down an answer to the question on the provided paper.
 Correct spelling is not essential, but the words must be identifiable.

-The winning teams from each region (North, South, East, and Central) will participate in the Grand Challenge on Friday, March 23, 2012 at the King County Library System Administration Building in Issaquah.
+The winning teams from each region (North, South, East, and Central) will participate in the Grand Challenge at the King County Library System Administration Building in Issaquah.
 Ten questions will be asked in each round for the Grand Challenge.
 The team with the highest points at the end of three rounds will be declared the winner and receive the Grand Challenge trophy.
 This “traveling trophy” will be held at the top team’s school for a year.

 Awards, School Plaques, Certificates & Venues